AMP Limited Continues Aggressive Share Buy-Back

 AMP Limited (AU:AMP) has released an update.

-AMP Limited has announced an update to its ongoing on-market stock buy-back program, with a total of 3,174,877 ordinary shares repurchased on the previous day, adding to the 77,316,351 shares bought back before that.
-This move is part of the company’s strategy to manage its share capital effectively.
+AMP Limited has announced an update on its ongoing stock buy-back program, revealing the repurchase of an additional 3,904,080 ordinary shares on the previous day.
+This latest transaction brings the total number of shares bought back to 80,491,228.
+The buy-back reflects the company’s strategic decisions to manage its equity effectively.

 For further insights into AU:AMP stock, check out TipRanks’ Stock Analysis page.